0xLiquidGlass/unnamed/unnamedwallet/src/README.md

 - Humans are very bad at entropy, which simply means making a random password that is secure and on top of that, we are not very good at remembering long, complex passwords

 - Keyfiles gives you the ability to have long, complex passwords without having to remember them.
-An external drive like a USB drive or a hard disk can get you started
+An external storage device like a USB drive or a hard disk can get you started

 - Keyfiles is used in apps like [Keepass](https://keepass.info/help/base/keys.html#keyfiles) and [Veracrypt](https://veracrypt.eu/en/Keyfiles.html)